DEIB Without Cultural Intelligence Is a Policy, Not a Practice

 By Jay Vergara

 Inclusive leadership is a set of behaviors designed to help team members feel they belong to a group while also feeling valued for what makes them unique, a framework established by Randel et al. (2017).
-The growing body of evidence shows those behaviors only produce genuine belonging when they’re calibrated to the cultural context in which they land.
+The growing body of evidence shows those behaviors only produce genuine belonging when they are calibrated to the cultural context in which they land.

 A research synthesis of 105 independent samples covering 39,948 employees found that inclusive leadership consistently predicts task performance, creativity, voice behavior, and lower turnover, with psychological safety as the central mechanism (Li et al., 2024).
 Every L&D professional in the room nods at that instantly.
 Of course psychological safety matters.

-But here’s what gets skipped: psychological safety isn’t experienced the same way everywhere.
+The piece that gets skipped is that psychological safety isn’t experienced the same way everywhere.
 In a collectivist, high context culture, staying quiet in a meeting isn’t a signal that safety is low.
 It’s a signal that the person reads professional norms differently.
+A leader doing everything “right” by their own cultural standard, paired with a team member who will never raise their hand publicly, are caught in a communication gap that everyone in the room is misreading as a safety failure.

 The data on ‘cultural intelligence’ is fairly unambiguous.
 A pooled analysis of 70 studies covering 18,359 participants found that CQ correlates with job performance at ρ = .47, and it adds meaningful predictive power beyond personality, emotional intelligence, cognitive ability, and years of international experience (Schlaegel et al., 2021).
-That last part is worth sitting with: experience alone doesn’t build CQ.
+That last part is worth sitting with.
+Experience alone doesn’t build CQ.
 It has to be developed deliberately.

 When teams lack it, things break in specific ways.
 A study of 810 participants across 232 global virtual teams from 38 countries found that low CQ directly links to higher process conflict, meaning disagreements about decision rights, workflow ownership, and whose communication style becomes the default norm for the team (Davaei et al., 2022).
+Process conflict, more than interpersonal friction, is what tanks team performance.
+Most DEIB programs are trying to solve a CQ problem with a values intervention.
+Values matter, but they are not sufficient on their own.

 CQ has four dimensions: metacognitive (thinking about how you think across cultures), cognitive (knowing how cultures differ), motivational (wanting to engage across difference), and behavioral (actually adapting how you communicate).
 The Schlaegel et al. (2021) synthesis found these dimensions work together in a mutually reinforcing cycle, and motivational CQ has the largest unique effect on job performance at 22% of variance.

-The Randel et al. (2017) framework is clear that inclusive leadership isn’t just about what leaders do.
-It’s about whether those behaviors actually register as inclusive for the person receiving them, filtered through the receiver’s cultural frame.
+The Randel et al. (2017) framework is clear that inclusive leadership isn’t only about what leaders do.
+It’s about whether those behaviors register as inclusive for the person receiving them, filtered through the receiver’s cultural frame.
 Asking for input publicly feels inclusive to someone from a direct, low context communication background.
 For someone from a high context background, it can feel like being put on the spot in front of the group.
 Same behavior, opposite effect.

 Separate ‘belonging’ from ‘sameness’ in how you design for inclusion.
 The Randel et al. (2017) model says inclusive leadership serves two things: belonging (I’m part of this team) and uniqueness (I’m valued for what makes me different).
 A lot of programs focus almost entirely on belonging and skip uniqueness, especially when uniqueness is cultural.
 Naming specific cultural contributions in concrete terms is what closes that gap.

 If you want to take this conversation somewhere more concrete, I work with organizations on exactly this intersection at peakpotentialconsulting.com/services/team-workshops.
-You can also reach me directly and we can talk through what this looks like for your team.
+You can also reach me directly and we can work through what this looks like for your team.

 Frequently Asked Questions